Electronic Kalimba

 Version 3

 The way forward was clear and with the new plentiful PCB space I figured that I could squash another drawback of my first designs (and every regular 17 key Kalimba in general).
 They can only play the major scale (white keys on a keyboard).
 This is often fine, but some songs just cannot be played without the non diatonic scale (black keys on a keyboard).
-I already own one chromatic kalimba and decided to copy that same layout to add the missing notes to create a chromatic instrument.
+I already own one chromatic Kalimba and decided to copy that same layout to add the missing notes to create a chromatic instrument.

-This meant more buttons, more multiplexers and more PCB to PCB connectors, but was still very much feasible.
+This meant more buttons, more multiplexers and more PCB to PCB connections, but was still very much feasible.
 During the tests on my breadboard, I often used my guitar amp as an output device since it sounds much nicer than those tiny pcb speakers.
 Another cool thing I started to love was the on board range of effects on my guitar amp that give the sound of this project a whole other dimension.
 I therefore also decided to add a 3.5 mm audio socket to the bottom PCB as well.

 Also, I found the idea interesting to have a gyro on my PCB to be able to modulate the sound using movement in space.
 Again, a quick test on my breadboard and onto the layout the gyro module went.

 But during the breadboard testing of the complete V3 setup, I found a new thing I was not happy about.
 The audio generation started and stopped abruptly.
 This was ok for the tiny PCB speakers, but sounded extremely unpleasant on my guitar amplifier.
 Every time a note started or stopped playing, a click/pop sound was audible.
-This was due to the output volume jumping from 0 to 100 % in an instant.
-After many tests and lots of help from Rob Tillart (https://github.com/RobTillaart) trying to find the solution within the AD9866 function generators, we decided that a digital potentiometer should be used to neatly fade the audio in and out.
+This was due to the wave not starting from the center but where it last stopped, and from the output volume jumping from 0 to 100 % in an instant.

 Now the V3 was feature complete and packed.
 After my learnings from the V2 fail, I again printed both PCB layouts many times, and overlaid the papers against a back lit surface to see if all the mounting points would match and after some more iterations, I arrived at a point where I was unable to detect any more errors.
 But still during the next couple of evenings, I checked every detail multiple times and always hesitated to click on the order button.
 I finally gave in and ordered the dual PCB layout.
-The cost was around 50€ for the complete order.
+The cost was around 50 € for the complete order.

-When the PCBs arrived in the following weeks, I started one of my biggest soldering sessions and was quite let down when the PCBs did not power at all.
+When the PCBs arrived in the following weeks, I started one of my biggest soldering sessions and was quite let down when the PCBs did not power on at all.
 There were several more and less severe issues with my design that I still had to figure out.
 The worst was that the battery switch shorted the battery when the switch was set to the off position.
 This was also an issue when no battery was connected since it then drained massive amounts of current from the charging circuit (that was then trying to charge GND).
 But for the battery, this would have meant a complete short circuit when the switch was in the off position.
 Luckily, I caught the problem before plugging the battery in and therefore did not damage the battery / ESP32 in the process.
 For this prototype, the issue could be fixed by using my rotary tool to mill a large groove around the battery switch to create an electrically isolated island.
 The mishap probably happened during a reorganization in the schematics layout editor where pins got connected by accident.

 The next big mishap I encountered was the wrong polarity of my battery connector on the PCB.
-My correct labels showing the order of the colors of the cable made me catch the issue before plugging the battery in.
+My correct labels showing the order of the colors of the cables made me catch the issue before plugging the battery in.
 This error was a result of me moving the battery connector from the back side of the PCB V2 to the front side of the bottom PCB V3.
 To fix this issue on the prototype, I had to create a short custom cable changing the polarity of the battery.

 Also I noticed that all the component holes were a bit too narrow to fit my components on the lower PCB.
 This was because I used pin diameters for pin sockets, which are smaller than actual pins from standard components.
 It happened due to me assuming the diameters would be the same.
 There was no real fix to it, apart from mounting all the components on sockets (which I had planned for this prototype anyways).